 Where do you want to live?
 Research popular neighbourhoods and amenities to find your ideal setting.
 What kind of home do you want?
 Consider whether a single-family home is the best choice or a low-maintenance, budget-friendly townhome.

 To ensure a successful home search, try to write down the information you gather in your search, including important factors that may affect your needs now and in the next five years.
-Do you plan to remain at your job for the next 5-10 years?
+Do you plan on remaining at your job for the next 5-10 years?
 Do you think your family will grow?
 What do you like and dislike about your current home?
-You probably have many features that you consider a must-have but some that you can do without.
+You probably have many features that you consider a ‘must-have’ but, when it comes to budgeting, it’s important to break out ‘needs’ from ‘wants’.
 Some buyers, for example, are willing to trade a large kitchen in exchange for more bedrooms.
 You may also prefer a shorter commute in exchange for a smaller home.

 3. Do a Mortgage Pre Approval